 Honda breaks down a process for annotating data to train self-driving models to make decisions.
 It includes an annotation on the goal, an annotation on a stimulus or external event, the cause of that event like congestion, and finally an attention point like the behavior of a pedestrian.
 This process is to model how a driver intakes and processes information when making a decision in order to accurately train the algorithm.
-Annotators help ensure these algorithms performed liked experienced drivers by labeling those behaviors and making judgements.
-For example, an annotator can annotate a video where a pedestrian is standing off the curb, but isn’t going to cross the street and make that determination.
-Without that judgement informing the model an autonomous car may just stop and cause a traffic jam as it only knows to stop for people in the road.
+Annotators help ensure these algorithms perform liked experienced drivers by labeling those behaviors and making judgements.

 Subject Matter Expertise

 Annotators don’t only annotate data; they also provide subject matter expertise.
 For example, it is important to work with annotators in different countries and regions, because each one has different traffic laws, which have to be taken into account during the labeling and training process.
-Different countries and even regions within a country have cultural differences in driving styles where drivers may drive consistently above the speed limit and more aggressively while other regions drivers may proceed at a more leisurely pace.
-It may be important for an autonomous vehicle to be able to match those styles.
+Different countries and even regions within a country have cultural differences in driving styles where drivers consistently speed and weave more aggressively while in other regions drivers proceed at a more leisurely pace.
+It is important for an autonomous vehicle to be able to match those styles.
 Beyond that, due to the complexity of the data, it is a good idea to staff your annotation project with professional annotators who will be accountable to quality.
-Professional annotators, like those that Innodata works with across the globe, have a structured process to ensure accuracy and quality.
+Professional annotators have a structured process to ensure accuracy and quality.

 Pixel Perfect Accuracy

-Beyond the expertise professional annotators can provide, professional annotation companies like Innodata have the proper tools in place to achieve pixel perfect accuracy.
+Beyond expertise, professional annotation companies like Innodata have advanced tools to achieve pixel perfect accuracy.
 When aiming to achieve 99% accuracy for something as important as autonomous driving, tight bounding boxes, pixel level segmentation, and precision across other annotations is extremely important.
 While the technology for simpler annotations is available for use for amateur annotators, the technology needed to perform annotation on LiDAR and radar data is limited and requires experience.

-In addition, annotators are measured on quality individually to ensure their performance.
+In addition, annotators are measured on individual quality to ensure their performance meets benchmarks.
 Using an inter-annotator agreement which measures how difficult or subjective a task is and how often annotators agree is one metric used.
-Annotators are also given a consistency score, which measure how consistent they are on the performing the same type of annotation in a task.
+Annotators are also given a consistency score, which measures how consistent they are on the performing the same type of annotation.
 QA experts also conduct random spot checks to measure the ongoing quality of individual annotators quality.
 Annotators with the highest quality scores are assigned the most difficult datasets.